Fatland: Camiel

 Antiquarian Harold Donaldson Eberlein wrote about Fatland in 1912.
 By the time he revisited the estate in 1939, the landscape had changed: "So closely is the house screened by great ancient trees that only in winter can you catch a glimpse from a distance of its stately white porticoes gleaming through the interlacing branches."
 Dr. Henry Emerson Wetherill died at Fatland in 1946.
 Later that year the property was purchased by the Philadelphia Democratic politician Peter J. Camiel (1910–1991) and his wife Nina (1913–2007).

-Camiel was one of 12 children of Polish Jewish immigrants, a former boxer, longshoreman and union organizer.
+Camiel was one of 12 children of Polish Jewish immigrants, and a former boxer, longshoreman and union organizer.
 He made himself a millionaire as a wholesale beer distributor.
 Camiel served as a Pennsylvania State Senator from 1953 to 1964, and as chairman of the Philadelphia Democratic City Committee from 1970 to 1976.
 He was appointed one of five commissioners to the powerful Pennsylvania Turnpike Commission in 1975, serving on it until his death.

 State Senator Vince Fumo: "Pete was a pilot.
 I used to listen for hours in amazement, when he would tell the stories about how he found Fatland Farm, flying over it in a plane, hidden behind so many trees.
 He bought it and pulled all those trees out and made it into a showcase right next to Valley Forge Park."
 The Camiels spent several years renovating the mansion, rehabilitating the overgrown estate, and returning it to being a working farm.
 About 1950, they sold off a section along the south side of Pawlings Road, between the mansion and Saint Gabriel's Hall, for a housing development.